-There has not been an inventory of residential land by development stage and unit type compiled in the GTA (let alone the GGH) since 1993, the year before the Liberals were elected on a platform which included environmental activism.
+There has not been an inventory of residential land in the GTA by development stage and unit type compiled in the GTA (let alone the GGH) since 1993, the year before the Liberals were elected on a platform of environmental activism.

 This lack of land data is astonishing since the PPS has included Policy 4.1.2.1b) since the mid-1990s.
-The policy continues to be included in the Proposed Provincial Planning Statement, now out for consultation
+The policy continues to be included in the Proposed Provincial Planning Statement, now out for consultation.